TheCacophonyProject/cacophony-api/README.md

 To run the tests, you need to do these steps once:

 * Create a virtualenv using your preferred method.
+Ensure that the virtualenv using Python 3.
+One approach way to create a virtualenv
+  is: `python3 -m venv /path/to/venvs/cacophony-api-tests`.
+You may also want to consider [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
 * Activate the virtualenv.
+For example:
+  `source /path/to/venvs/cacophony-api-tests/bin/activate`
 * `cd test`
 * Install dependencies: `pip install -r requirements.txt`